9.2.4 Child Arrangements Orders - Financial Support

-A Residence Order may be used to increase the degree of legal permanence in a placement with relatives or friends, or a long-term fostering placement, where this would be in the child's best interests.
-A child will no longer be a Looked After Child once a residence order is made and the fostering placement comes to an end.
+A Child Arrangements Order may be used to increase the degree of legal permanence in a placement with relatives or friends, or a long-term fostering placement, where this would be in the child's best interests.
+A child will no longer be a Looked After Child once a Child Arrangements Order is made and the fostering placement comes to an end.

-Where a child would otherwise have to be placed with strangers, a placement with family or friends may be identified as a preferred option and the carers may be encouraged and supported to apply for a Residence Order where this will be in the best interests of the child.
+Where a child would otherwise have to be placed with strangers, a placement with family or friends may be identified as a preferred option and the carers may be encouraged and supported to apply for a Child Arrangements Order where this will be in the best interests of the child.

-Whilst support may continue for as long as the Residence Order remains in force, the aim will be to make arrangements which are self-sustaining in the long run.
+Whilst support may continue for as long as the Child Arrangements Order remains in force, the aim will be to make arrangements which are self-sustaining in the long run.

-The making of a Residence Order can now be made until the child is 18 and will have the effect of discharging a Care Order.
+The making of a Child Arrangements Order can now be made until the child is 18 and will have the effect of discharging a Care Order.

-The following people may apply for a Residence Order: without first obtaining permission from the court:
+The following people may apply for a Child Arrangements Order: without first obtaining permission from the court: